Facts About Supplements for Heart Health

 Safe Upper Limits for Vitamins and Minerals

 When it comes to vitamins and minerals, how much should you take?
-Find out the safe upper limits for the vitamins you take, as well as the recommended daily allowance you may need.
+Find out the safe upper limits for the vitamins you take, as well as the recommended daily allowance you may need by talking with your doctor.

 Vitamin and Supplement Glossary: Common Definitions

-This glossary provides simple definitions for common terms such as antioxidants, fat soluble, or phytochemicals.
+This glossary provides simple definitions for common terms such as antioxidants, fat soluble, and phytochemicals.
 Find out what the lingo really means.